komodorio/k9s-RCA/README.md

 git clone https://github.com/komodorio/k9s-RCA.git
 cd k9s-RCA

-# Build and install everything
+# Build and install everything, ~/.local/bin should be in path or provide full path in plugins.yaml
+# run k9s info to get default plugins.yaml location
+# set XDG_CONFIG_HOME env var if you have any issue with loading the plugin.
 make install-plugin
 ```